What is Job Analysis?

 This is one of the key steps for doing a proper jab analysis.
-Job-specific competency determination means identifying and collecting the job data and using the same data for the preparation of job description and job specification.
+Job-specific competency determination means identifying and collecting the job data and using the same data for the preparation of job descriptions and job specifications.

-There are various sources through which job data can be collected, for example, job analyst, employee, and supervisor, etc. The data can be collected by using various methods like interviews and observation.
+There are various sources through which job data can be collected, for example, job analysts, employee, and supervisors, etc. The data can be collected by using various methods like interviews and observation.